keys icon

 At a glance

-• You have the right to expect on-time rental payments, make reasonable rent increases and to claim for damage that goes beyond wear and tear.
+• You have the right to expect on-time rental payments and to claim for any damage to your property that goes beyond wear and tear.

 • While you don't have the right to enter your rental property without the tenants’ permission and notice, or to evict them without due process, there are things you can do if you're dealing with problem tenants.